Khilesh17/AI-Powered-Task-Optimizer/projectbrief.md

 - To implement a system for historical mood tracking and trend analysis for individual employees and teams.
 - To create an alert mechanism for HR/management regarding employees experiencing prolonged stress or disengagement.
 - To ensure robust data privacy and security, including anonymization of sensitive data.
+- To refactor the codebase for improved readability, maintainability, and adherence to best practices, including a well-defined folder structure.
+- To enhance the frontend with a structured layout including a header and distinct sections for Home, Add Tasks, Remove Tasks, and Give Tasks (Emotion Analysis).

 ## 3. Key Features